satabdidas/RC_Notes/notes/hw_sw_interface/machine_programming.md

 Architecture - what's visible to the software. e.g. registers Microarchitecture - how the architecture is implemented. e.g. cache, core frequency

-## 3 important things in assembly programming
+## 3 important things in assembly programming - Program visible state

 1. Program counter.
-EIP in IA32 and RIP in x86-64
+EIP in IA32 and RIP in x86-64.
+Extended Instruction Pointers
-2. Registers
+2. Registers - holds data.
+Very fast memory.
+Close to the CPU
 3. Condition codes - used for conditional branching, stores status information of the most recent arithmetic operation

+## Memory

+byte addressible. memory can be thought of as an array of bytes.

 ## Compiling into assembly
 ```